1: How may a district “bank” existing MWELO compliant irrigated landscape areas not previously submitted to DSA?

 |(E) Relocatable(s) to (E) site within the same district

-20: Does “rehabilitated landscape area” mean that the existing landscape area is required to be irrigated?
+20: Does “rehabilitated landscape area” mean that the existing landscape area is irrigated?
 Are there any situations where the existing landscape is not irrigated, but can be considered rehabilitated?

 A: No, having a current irrigation system of some sort is the key to what “rehabilitated landscape area” means; an existing landscape area has to have an irrigation system to be considered as a landscape area that can be rehabilitated.